cecilia-mariea/beng125-sims/README.md

 ## Requirements

-The scripts were developed in an environment with the follwing packages and their appropriate dependancies.
+The scripts were developed in an environment with the following packages and their appropriate dependancies.
 For full intended functionality, have the following installed or equivalent versions.

 Most up-to-date, stable versions of these packages should work fine.